palaa159/Docs/3rd Party Software/01-Matlab.md

 #### Setup
 Go to the [EEGLAB downloads page](http://sccn.ucsd.edu/eeglab/downloadtoolbox.html) and follow the instructions for your operating system.

-In short, you will want to download the zip file of the most current version of EEGLAB and extract it into a directory on your system.
-Then, you will want to make this toolbox accessible from Matlab by adding a path to this directory (the steps to do this vary by OS - see the "EEGLAB downloads page" link above).
+Download the zip file of the most current version of EEGLAB and extract it into a directory on your system.
+Then, make this toolbox accessible from Matlab by adding a path to this directory (the steps to do this vary by OS - see the "EEGLAB downloads page" link above).

 To check if EEGLAB is correctly set up, go to the Matlab prompt and type:
 > \>\> eeglab